sigmaSd/sigmaSd.github.io/content/blog/fun_apps_with_termux.md

 #!/data/data/com.termux/files/usr/bin/env -S deno -A
 import {showDialog, telephonyCall} from "jsr:@sigma/termux@1" await telephonyCall("*140*1*1#");
+// Unfortunately, the telephonyCall function returns before the user actually finishes the call,
-if ((await showDialog("confirm", {title:"continue?"})).text === "yes") {
+// so I added this dialog as an interruption between the two calls. if ((await showDialog("confirm", {title:"continue?"})).text === "yes") {
   await telephonyCall("*140*00#");
 }